tonioloewald/Foldermark/nodejs/README.md

 Folder.mark 2.0
 ===============

-Note that the features described here are the implementation target, and those marked TODO (and possibly others) are not yet implemented..
+Note that the features described here are the implementation target, and those marked TODO (and possibly others) are not yet implemented.

-Currently the nodejs implementation is closer to the spec than the PHP version.
+Currently the nodejs implementation is closer to the *original* spec than the PHP version.

 Key Improvements
 ----------------

-* Rewritten for **nodejs** (**TODO**: will back port as much as possible to **PHP**)
+* Rewritten for **nodejs** (**TODO**: will back port as much as possible to **PHP**).
 * More work off-loaded to client-side (Javascript) means that the server-side implementation is both simpler and lighter-weight.
 * Easily extensible via *Javascript* plugins
 * Does not require a database
 * All content is served *statically*
-* Streaming (nodejs) all content is automagically streamed where appropriate
+* (nodejs only) all content is automagically streamed where appropriate.
 * **TODO**: **Edit your site online** effortlessly (even on mobile devices)
-* Inheritance. **TODO**: stop-inherit and overriding inheritance.
+* Inheritance. **TODO**: *stop-inherit* and *overriding* inheritance.
-* Detect file changes outside foldermark's purview and **TODO**: update internal indices automagically (changes are now being detected with chokidar, but corresponding adjustments to the nav_tree are not being made yet).
+* (nodejs only) *content changes are automatically detected* and trigger an automatic index rebuild.
+This is currently crude (the entire index is rebuilt rather than just the affected subtree, but it's very fast and implementing anything finer-grained updates can be left for a long time in the future.)
+* **TODO** automatic server-side LESS compilation.

 Setup
 -----